See also "Statistics".

 |MATH3093||Elementary Number Theory||3 ch (3C)|

 Primes, unique factorization, congruences, Diophantine equations, basic number theoretic functions.
-Recommended for Education students or prospective Mathematics teachers.
+As well as serving mathematics majors, this course will be of particular benefit to prospective mathematics teachers.

 |MATH3103||Analysis I||3 ch (3C)|

-The real number system, elementary set theory, metric spaces, sequences and series, continuity.
+The real number system, metric spaces, sequences and series, continuity.

 |MATH3113||Analysis II||3 ch (3C)|